learn-co-curriculum/dsc-statistical-modeling/README.md

 ## Introduction

 In this lesson, you'll be introduced to Statistical Learning Theory and some key components in the framework of this theory.
-This is a particularly important theory as it encompasses majority of statistical inference and functional analyses approaches.
+This is a particularly important theory as it encompasses the majority of statistical inference and functional analyses approaches.
 Statistical Learning Theory has applications in a wide variety of fields such as image and speech recognition, bio-informatics, sports, etc.

 ## Objectives